Looking for things to do in San Diego at night?

 There are two districts; The Arts and The Quarter.
 Don’t let the names deceive though, there are plenty of arts, dining, shopping, and entertainment in both localities.

 This is certainly a good choice for a complete all-round evening.

 A little bit of everything means something for everyone.

 The shopping ranges from flowers to flamenco, the restaurants from ice-cream cafe to fine dining.

-There is a gym, yoga, hair and nail salons, a medical treatment centre, not to mention arts and crafts, a ballet school and numerous art galleries.
+There is a gym, yoga, hair and nail salons, a medical treatment center, not to mention arts and crafts, a ballet school and numerous art galleries.

-Aside from the architectural splendor of this old neighbourhood, this area has a reputation as the place to be at night.
+Aside from the architectural splendor of this old neighborhood, this area has a reputation as the place to be at night.